Career Timeline of Fareed Zakaria: Major Achievements and Milestones

 From Wealth to Power: The Unusual Origins of America's World Role (Princeton Studies in International History and Politics Book 84)

-October 2000: Named Editor of Newsweek International
+October 2000: Editor of Newsweek International

-In October 2000, Fareed Zakaria was named editor of Newsweek International and became a weekly columnist for Newsweek.
+In October 2000, Fareed Zakaria was named editor of Newsweek International and also became a weekly columnist for Newsweek.

-November 29, 2001: Meeting of Middle East Analysts
+November 29, 2001: Meeting of Middle East analysts

-2002: News Analyst on ABC's 'This Week'
+2002: News Analyst for ABC's This Week

-From 2002 to 2007, Fareed Zakaria was a news analyst with ABC's 'This Week with George Stephanopoulos', where he was a member of the Sunday morning roundtable.
+From 2002 to 2007, Fareed Zakaria was a news analyst with ABC's This Week with George Stephanopoulos, where he was a member of the Sunday morning roundtable.

 Loading Video...

-2003: Publication of 'The Future of Freedom'
+2003: Publication of "The Future of Freedom"

 The Future of Freedom: Illiberal Democracy at Home and Abroad